 This creamy vegetable and whey soup is an easy and delicious way to use up extra whey.
 Warm and comforting, it is as perfect as a cup of soup for lunch or served with bread and a salad for dinner.

 Many Types of vegetable soup

 This basic cream of vegetable soup can be made with all different types of vegetables.

 - Irish Vegetable Soup: Finely dice the onion, garlic, and potatoes.
 Add in 2 diced carrots and 2 cups of shredded cabbage.
 Follow the recipe, sauteing all the vegetables before adding the broth.
 Leave the vegetables chunky and serve with buttered brown soda bread.

 - Cream of Broccoli Soup: Use 2 cups of chopped broccoli for the vegetables.
 You can even use the stems, just peel off the woody bits.
 Remove a few whole florets before pureeing, then stir the florets back in and top with grated Parmesan cheese.

-- Cream of Mushroom Soup: Slice 3 cups of mushrooms.
+- Cream of Mushroom Soup: Slice 3 cups of exotic mushrooms.
 Saute until they release their juices, then add in the onion, garlic, and potatoes.
 Fry for 5 more minutes and finish the soup according to the recipe.

 - Lemon and Asparagus Soup: This is ideal for using up acid whey.
 Trim and chop 1 bunch of asparagus.
 Add it to the soup when you add the broth.
 Finish the soup with the zest of 1 lemon.
-The acidity of the whey will replace the usual lemon juice.
+The acidity of the whey will replace the usual lemon juice in this soup.
 Top each bowl with grated Parmesan cheese.

 - Baked Potato Soup: Instead of adding 2 cups of vegetables, use a total of 4 potatoes.
 Otherwise, follow the recipe as directed, then top each bowl of soup with a spoonful of sour cream, finely chopped chives, and grated cheddar cheese.

 - Vichyssoise: Whey adds a bit of zest to this classic soup.
 Don’t add any garlic, and use 6 medium leeks for the vegetables.
 Wash the leeks carefully, then chop and saute with the potatoes.
 Follow the rest of the recipe as directed, and serve hot or cold.

 Vegetable and Whey Soup